 - Do you create new content for every channel you plan to include in your marketing strategy?

-What I’d like to show you now, is a free, simple, and effective method for automating the traffic generation with WordPress.
+What I’d like to share with you now, is a free, simple, and effective formula that lets you automate your traffic-getting process with WordPress.

 With this strategy, you will be able to:

-- Determine which marketing channels you should focus more time, efforts, and budget on,
+- Determine which marketing channels you should invest more time, budget, and efforts on,

-Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
+Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we recommend avoiding black hat techniques, websites, software, and anything that violates the policies and terms of service of sites like Facebook, YouTube, Google, etc..
+In fact, we strongly urge you to avoid using black hat solutions, sites, methods, and anything that violates the terms of service and policies of services like Facebook, Google, Twitter, etc..

-What we are focusing in this series of articles is not to manipulate online services or break their terms of service, but to show you how to automate your content distribution so you can leverage your time and marketing efforts, and get additional exposure online from sites frequented by your target audience.
+What we are focusing in this article is to show you how to be smart with your resources and automate your content distribution so you can leverage your time and marketing efforts, and get additional exposure online from websites that your target audience frequents.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-We’ve just seen that most businesses lack the time, human resources and budget to engage in the kind of content marketing that many online experts prescribe.
-What you want to do, then, is be strategic with your limited resources, budget, and time.
+As we’ve just seen in the previous section, most small business owners lack the time, resources and financial means to engage in the kind of content marketing that many online experts recommend.
+What you want to do, then, is to be strategic and work smart within your limited resources.

-(Posting content to different marketing channels is very time-consuming!)
+(Posting content to individual channels is extremely time-consuming!)

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)